An7orAhmed/Okay-I-need-to-create-a-README-file-for-the-28-Car/README.md

-Okay, I need to create a README file for the '28.
-Car Accident Detection' project.
-Let's start by figuring out the project's purpose based on the provided code snippets.

 The code examples include using MPU6050 sensors (accelerometer/gyroscope) and DallasTemperature sensors, along with OneWire communication.
 The main focus seems to be on motion detection (like car accidents) using MPU6050 data, possibly measuring acceleration and orientation.
 The DallasTemperature examples might be for additional environmental monitoring, but since the project is about accident detection, the MPU6050 parts are probably more central.

 The project title should be concise, within 50 characters.
 "Car Accident Detection using MPU6050" fits, maybe shorten to "Real-Time Car Crash Detection System".